krazydanny/laravel-repository/README.md

         }

         if ( $result )
-            return true; // if true remove model ids from sync queue
+            return true; // if true remove model ids from persist() queue

-        return false; // if false keeps model ids in sync queue and tries again next time sync method is called },
+        return false; // if false keeps model ids in persist() queue and tries again next time persist() method is called },

     // the second param (optional) is an array with one or many of the following available options